-Ninety percent of wild plants and 75% of all food crops depend on pollinators.
+crops depend on pollinators.
 Of those, bees are nature's best.
-But 25% of wild bee species have not been seen since the 1990s.20 And U.S. beekeepers lost over 45% of their colonies last year, representing the second highest losses in history.21 Research shows that 40% of invertebrate pollinators like bees and butterflies face extinction.22
+But 25% of wild bee species have not been seen since the 1990s.
+And U.S. beekeepers lost over 39% of their colonies in 2020, representing the second highest losses in history.
+Research shows that 40% of invertebrate pollinators like bees and butterflies face extinction.

 Bees are the canaries in the cornfields showing us that U.S. agriculture is on a deadly track.
 Along with pollinators, pesticides harm a wide range of beneficial insects that allow crops to thrive and that make up the basis of healthy ecosystems.
-Forty percent of insect species face extinction in coming decades according to a recent meta-analysis, leading the authors to warn of "catastrophic ecosystem collapse" if we don't change the way we farm.23
+Forty percent of insect species face extinction in coming decades according to a recent meta-analysis, leading the authors to warn of "catastrophic ecosystem collapse" if we don't change the way we farm.